Models

 a = (base-line-height-ratio - 1) * base-font-size

-Substituting "a" back into the initial model provides the final formula to calculate line height ratios for the entire type system:
+Plugging "a" back into the original model gives the final formula for calculating line height ratios across the type scale:

 line-height-ratio = 1 + (base-line-height-ratio - 1) * base-font-size / font-size

-Finally, we calculate the corresponding line heights by multiplying the font sizes by the line height ratios, ensuring consistency within the type scale.
+To get the line heights, simply multiply the font size by the line height ratio for the entire type scale.

 The Backward Method

-Our reciprocal model for calculating line heights within a type system has an interesting property that can simplify calculations.
-If we calculate the difference between a line height and its corresponding font size, then add this difference to any font size in the type scale, we get line heights that satisfy our model.
-This backward method is simple enough to perform mentally, without requiring a calculator.
-The backward model is as follows:
+Our reciprocal model has a interesting property that makes calculations even easier.
+If you take the difference between a line height and its font size, and then add this difference to any font size in the type scale, you'll get line heights that match the model.
+This method is simple enough to do mentally without needing a calculator.
+Here's how the backward method works:

 line-height = a + font-size

-To determine "a," we use the base font size and base line height:
+To find 'a,' use the base font size and base line height:

 a = base-line-height - base-font-size